 - Group files together

-- Include forms and resource files
+- Include forms and assets files

 - Specify settings for previewing UIs

 Setting up a new project in Qt Design Studio is aided by a wizard that guides you step-by-step through the project creation process.
 The wizards prompt you to enter the settings needed for that particular type of project and create the necessary files for you.